unrealwork/axibase-collector/jobs/java-jmx-enable.md

    -Dcom.sun.management.jmxremote.access.file=${ACTIVEMQ_BASE}/conf/jmx.access"
 ```

-> Replace activemq_hostname with full hostname or IP address of the ActiveMQ server.
+> Replace `activemq_hostname` with the full hostname or IP address of the ActiveMQ server.
-> This should be the same hostname that Axibase Collector will be using when connecting to ActiveMQ server.
+> This should be the same hostname that Axibase Collector will be using when connecting to the ActiveMQ server.

-The result should be as shown on the image below:
+The result should be as shown in the image below:

 ![SUN_JMX_START_IMAGE](https://axibase.com/wp-content/uploads/2016/03/very_new_screen.png)

-#### Setup JMX user credentials
+#### Setup JMX User Credentials

-Change to ./conf directory.
+Change to `./conf` directory.

-Add/edit jmx.access and jmx.password file as follows.
+Add/edit the `jmx.access` and `jmx.password` files as follows.

 Make sure the owner of these files is the same as ActiveMQ user.

-jmx.access:
+`jmx.access`:

 ```
 # The "monitorRole" role has readonly access.
 monitorRole readonly
 ```

-jmx.password:
+`jmx.password`:

 ```
 # The "monitorRole" role has password "abc123".
 monitorRole abc123
 ```

-#### Secure password file
+#### Secure Password File

-Secure access to jmx.password file by restricting permissions:
+Secure access to the  `jmx.password` file by restricting permissions:

 ```sh
 chmod -v 0600 ./conf/jmx.password
 ```

-#### Restart ActiveMQ server.
+#### Restart ActiveMQ Server

 ```sh
 ./bin/activemq stop